maisjamil1/nest-backend/README.md

 POSTGRES_DB=nestjs
 ```
 ### Step 3: Start the PostgreSQL Database
-Open a terminal and navigate to the root directory of your project where the docker-compose.yml file is located.
+Open a terminal and navigate to the root directory of the project where the docker-compose.yml file is located.
 Run the following command to start the PostgreSQL database:

 `docker-compose up -d`

 ### Step 4: Install Project Dependencies
-Still in the root directory of your project, run the following command to install the necessary dependencies:
+Still in the root directory of the project, run the following command to install the necessary dependencies:
 ```
 yarn